 How to Dispose of Paint Thinner

 Paint thinner is considered hazardous waste and must be disposed of in a manner that is safe for the environment and human health.
-It is basically a solvent that thins oil-based paint to the desired consistency so that it can be applied easily and cleaned up.
-In many cases, after a painting project is done, you find that you have leftover paint thinner, and you may be unsure of the correct methods of disposal.
+It is basically a solvent that thins oil-based paint to the desired consistency so it can be applied easily and cleaned up.
+In many cases, after a painting project is done, you find you have leftover paint thinner, and you may be unsure of the correct methods of disposal.

 Never Dispose of Unused Paint Thinner like Ordinary Trash